benchristel/process-to-processes/src/SoftwareDevelopment/LifeAndDeathOfSystems.md

 Being stuck in a dying system is no fun!

+dying systems can be kept on life support by an influx of money, or heroic feats.

+living systems can be killed by the clumsiness or malice of some larger system.

 ## Technique: Relative Life as a Design Heuristic

 - The rational part of your brain is slow, expensive, and weak. ({{link SoftwareDevelopment/Humans.html "Humans, Not Humanoids"}})